abhi9avx/mobile-e2e-testing/README.md

 - Fork the repository and create a feature branch.
 - Submit a pull request with a clear description of your changes.
 - Ensure all tests pass before submitting.
+- Follow best practices and keep code/documentation clean and up to date.

 ---

 ## License

 This project is licensed under the MIT License.